Xetibo/ReSet-Doc/sections/literature.typ

   In other words, it is clear that shorter navigation is usually the best way to achieve "mindless navigation", however it is, as Krug mentioned, not the only factor.
+#pagebreak()

-+ *"Get rid of half the words on each page, then get rid of half of what is left."
+- *"Get rid of half the words on each page, then get rid of half of what is left."
   \- Steve Krug* @krug\
   This defines unnecessary information on a page or application.
 Everything that the user does not care about should be omitted.
 One should note however that